0xbitx/DEDSEC_XUAN/README.md

 Command-and-control runs entirely over Google's infrastructure.
 The rootkit uses a randomized beacon — sleeping for a configurable interval between polls, then waking to check a shared Google Calendar for encrypted commands embedded in event descriptions.
 Responses and exfiltrated data flow back through Google Drive.
 All auxiliary downloads — including the browser extraction binary — are served from Google Drive as well.
 There are no listening ports, no custom TCP protocols, no DNS tunneling, no direct operator-to-target connections.
 Every single packet from the rootkit goes to a `google.com` or `googleapis.com` address, indistinguishable from routine browser traffic to Google services.
 Between beacon cycles, the rootkit generates zero network traffic — complete radio silence.

-**What can it do?** Beyond standard shell access, XUAN includes purpose-built modules for: browser credential extraction (passwords, cookies, autofill), Discord token harvesting, webcam capture, screen capture, microphone recording, SSH key and known_hosts exfiltration, crypto wallet discovery (40+ wallet paths), WiFi password extraction, clipboard monitoring, shell history collection, and a kernel-level keylogger that captures keystrokes before they reach userspace.
+**What can it do?** Beyond standard shell access, XUAN includes purpose-built modules for: browser credential extraction, Discord token harvesting, webcam/microphone/screen capture, SSH key and known_hosts exfiltration, crypto wallet discovery (40+ paths), WiFi password extraction, clipboard monitoring, shell history collection, process enumeration, network connection listing, environment variable extraction, cloud credential theft (AWS/GCP/Azure/K8s), SSH agent key hijacking, mount/disk enumeration, and a kernel-level keylogger that captures keystrokes before they reach userspace — automatically tagging each line with the foreground process to identify passwords.

 **How does it stay hidden?** Every installed artifact is machine-specific.
 No two infected machines share the same binary name, module path, persistence entry, or config directory.
 File timestamps are cloned from legitimate system files to resist forensic timeline analysis.
 The kernel module auto-hides all rootkit paths on every boot and whitelists its own PID so the rootkit can read its configuration while remaining invisible to `find`, `ls`, `ps`, `top`, `netstat`, and any EDR scanning `/proc`.
 Rootkit detection tools — including **chkrootkit**, **rkhunter**, and **unhide** — return clean results with zero warnings.
 Full merged-usr support ensures paths are correctly hidden whether `/lib` is a symlink to `/usr/lib` or not.

 **Persistence** is handled through a hidden startup entry that sources the user's shell profiles so environment variables propagate correctly.
 The dropper binary is a single statically-linked ELF — no dependencies, no package manager noise beyond optional kernel header installation.
 Between the machine-specific naming, timestamp cloning, ELF header corruption, and binary obfuscation, static analysis of the dropper yields nothing actionable.

 ---